 What are the factors that you should consider?

 By factors, for consideration, we mean the parameters that you should compare from the specification of the magnet you buy.
 It is not just the material that matters but a variety of other aspects.
 Pick the right material and then decide whether you need a single-sided or a double-sided configuration.
 Once you make this decision here are a few more points to look into-

 As we mentioned already, you do not need something heavy- you only need a large pull force.
 The real question is, how heavy is too heavy when it comes to picking a magnet?
 There can be small and light magnets with a good pull force and large ones with weak pull force.
 Therefore, consider the weight and size of the magnet to make a better judgment.
 You need something that is preferably wide but not too big that it snags everywhere.
 You also need something light so that it doesn’t add to the weight of the haul when you tug your cord.
 There are magnets as light as 0.5lbs with pull force of 100’s of pounds.
 These are great choices for beginners.

 Pull force calculation is based on the material and the design of the magnet.
-It also depends on the amount of neodymium in the magnet and the coating and other factors.
+It also depends on the amount of brute magnetics round neodymium magnet and the coating and other factors.
 Ideally, most users pick magnets with pull force at least 200lbs or more.
 You need a stronger pull force if you are fishing in a river with strong currents.
 Some more massive magnets come with a pull force of more than 1000lbs.
 These are undoubtedly the best choices for those who involve in magnet fishing regularly.